dev-tonde/hosted-payment-page/README.md

 Node.js (Recommended version: 16.x or higher)

 Navigate into the project folder:
-Open the main folder ASSESS_TEST_BVNK and navigate to the project folder hpp-app cd ASSESS_TEST_BVNK cd hpp-app
+Navigate to the project folder hosted-payment-page-main

+cd hosted-payment-page-main

 Install dependencies:
 npm install